-Despite its size (2,166,086 km), approximately from Bergen in Norway to Malaga in Spain - Greenland only has a population of 56,968 (31 Mar 2014) with a population density of 0.026/km due to the Ice Cap that only make approximately 10% of the landmass habitable.
+Despite its size $(2,166,086 \text{ km}^2)$ , approximately from Bergen in Norway to Malaga in Spain - Greenland only have a population of 56,968 (31 Mar 2014) with a population density of $0.026/\text{km}^2$ due to the Ice Cap that only make approximately 10% of the landmass habitable.
 Fisheries are the most important industry in Greenland not only economically but also emotionally.
 Fishery and hunting play an enormous role in the Greenlandic culture and identity.
 Many small and isolated settlements are dependent on fisheries.
 The approximately 2,800 small scale fishermen in Greenland provide for the livelihood of thousands of people and many small settlements - both directly and in-directly.
-Thus, every time the Ministry of Fisheries, Hunting and Agriculture makes a decision concerning the management of the fisheries, it takes the inter-play between conservation and socio-economic issues, as well as emotive considerations, into account.
+Thus, every time the Ministry of Fisheries, it takes the inter-play between conservation and socio-economic as well as emotive considerations into account.
 Greenland is still very much a fishing and hunting nation - and any limitations or changes in management is always monitored closely by the media, the Fishermen's organization (KNAPK) and the politicians.
 There is an enormous pressure to ensure the means of subsistence and survival of the small scale fishermen and the small settlements.